Javan surili: Conservation

-This species is currently listed on the IUCN red list of vulnerable species because of habitat loss due to human activity.
+The Javan surili is listed as Vulnerable on the IUCN Red List because of habitat loss due to human activity.
 It is estimated that fewer than 1,000 exist today in their natural habitat and only 4% of their natural habitat remains.
 Most of the loss of its original habitat is due to the clearing of the rainforests in Indonesia.
 Only 4% of its original habitat remains and the population has decreased by at least 50% in the last ten years.
 Of the two subspecies of P. comata, the frediricae subspecies is among the rarest and most at risk for extinction, located in one of the most highly populated areas on the island and near an active volcano.